marina-fdz/modulo-3-evaluacion-final-marina-fdz/README.md

 ## Overview

 Simple yet functional web application that can search for characters from the "Rick and Morty" show.
-Users will be able to search for characters by name, filter them by features and view detailed information about each character.
+Users will be able to search for characters by name, filter them by features and view detailed information about each one.

 ## Features